PresentationsAn Investigation of Terminology and Syntax in Japanese and US Patents and the Implications for the Patent Translator

 6. Patents Held by Japanese Entities

-There was no discernible difference between the basic terminology and structure used in the English of US patents held by Japanese entities and US patents held by US-based entities, this probably attributable to the US patent professional ridding the documents of Japanese stylistic and terminological artifacts before filing.
+There was no discernible difference between the basic terminology and structure used in the English of US patents held by Japanese entities and US patents held by US-based entities, this probably attributable to the intervening translator or a US patent professional ridding the documents of Japanese stylistic and terminological artifacts before filing.
 In fact, the single "characterized" occurred in the sample of US patents held by US entities.

 The examination of the sampled Japanese and US patents and references dealing with language used therein revealed several things.